PirangiTharun/fitness-tracker/README.md

 This is a personal fitness tracker application.
 It shows my workout for the day and I can see the workout of other days.

-Further version will be released with more features
+Version 2.0
+Input weight and workouts for the day

+Version 3.0
 -> Update workout plan for any day
--> Input weight of each day
+-> Analytics of weight and workout
--> Analytics of workout and weights
+-> Show PR(personal record) of each workout in today's workout